BoneHorror/ser_roquefort/README.md

 # Edge detection server for ROCm

 This repository contains a server as well as a request script for ROCm-accelerated edge detection from images.
-The intended use is to perform edge detection on images and determine if other images (templates) are contained in the processed image with the given similarity threshold.
+The intended use is to perform edge detection on the screen and determine if other images (templates) are contained in the processed image with the given similarity threshold.

 ## Usage